Consider - Illustration by Zezhou Chen

 Otawara, Soaring City | Illustration by Alayna Danner

-Alchemy Rotation is coming soon with the release of Wilds of Eldraine, and that’s part of the rotating formats.
-For people that like to brew and test new ideas, this is usually a very exciting time.
-And if Alchemy isn’t your cup of tea, you’ll get a new set valid for Standard, Wilds of Eldraine.
-Don’t forget the nice rewards on MTG Arena!
+Alchemy rotated with the release of Wilds of Eldraine.
+For people who like to brew and test new ideas, the weeks surrounding rotation are usually a very exciting time.
+And if Alchemy isn’t your cup of tea, you’ll get to settle with Standard for a while longer.
+Don’t forget the nice rewards for each season on MTG Arena!

 Stay safe folks, and may MTG Arena bless you with nice rewards on the rotation.